International Sea Glass Association Professional Members

 Beth Mallory’s love of and need for combing the shores for beach glass on sunny days and amidst life’s storms led to the creation of Sandpiper Beach Glass in 2019.
 For Beth, beach glass symbolizes strength, resilience and grace.
 Her work is a celebration of this, and her hope is it brings joy to others.
 Sandpiper Beach Glass creates a variety of beach glass decor, including window art, framed art, sun catchers and more!
 Each piece is one of a kind and utilizes genuine found beach glass from the shores of Lake Erie and Lake Ontario.

-These handcrafted, Pacific Northwest inspired art gifts envelop natural sea glass, shells, and pottery collected with joy from around the world.
-Each unique piece showcases glass that has transformed after swirling in salty waters for over 50 years.
+These handcrafted, ocean inspired art gifts envelop natural sea glass, expired shells, stone, and pottery collected with joy from around the world.
+Unique designs showcase glass that has transformed after swirling in salty waters for over 50 years.

 Linda Schnell, an artist with arthritis, has an enduring fascination with the intersection between art and science.
-She recognizes like tumbling sea glass, living with arthritis can be a rough journey, reducing stress is a primary goal.
-Her background in engineering along with a passion for collecting beach treasures inspires Linda to create mixed-media sculptures with her signature style of layering sea glass with special beach finds.
-You may see Linda peacefully beach combing along Alki Beach in West Seattle, Washington, near her joyful Sea Cairns private art studio.
+Her background in engineering along with a passion for collecting beach treasures inspires Linda to create mixed-media sculptures with her signature style of layering sea glass with special beach finds, ceramics, and fused glass.

 Sea Glass Compositions